Images and text in this post may contain affiliate links which, if a purchase is made from those sites, I may earn money or products from the company.

 I kind of want to question if when Ruth calls Cade “Daddy” if it is a relationship sort of way or he is her actual father.
-For there just seems to be something off here.
+Which I say because there is just something off here.
 Like, I can fully imagine Ruth being a former tourist gal who fell for bad boy Cade and left her old life behind.
 And while the accent may make you think that isn’t possible, who is to say her family wasn’t just passing through and she stayed behind.
 Hell, maybe even got left behind?
 Either way, I think there is more to her life story than we have been thus far told.
 The only question is, in the 3 episodes to come, will they reveal more about the one true star of Ozark?

 Oh, and one last thing, something which should have been asked in the last episode: How in the hell can you talk about illegal activities while in a prison?
 Much less hinting, if not outright talking about murdering someone?
 Surely, someone should be getting involved right?
 Evening if it is Marty.
 Because, like with Bobby Dean, I’m sure there is no desire for a murder investigation to happen which could kill the local economy during tourist season.